 Dr. Nicolosi began this work in 1981 as the originator of reparative therapy®.
 Reparative therapy is not the same as “conversion therapy.”
 It has nothing to do with shaming the client, forcing any kind of change, alienating families, or giving clients “shock treatments and nausea-inducing drugs,” as activists claim.
 Also, reparative therapy was never intended for people who identify as gay and are content with their gay-self-identification.
 It was aimed at people who do not identify with their same-sex attractions.

 Dr. Nicolosi's clients would tell him the following: “I know, on some deep level, that I'm a heterosexual man.
 But I'm troubled by homosexual attractions that prevent me from being who I really am."

 Many men were victims of homosexual sexual abuse.
-They don't believe that "gay" could ever describe them.
-But that childhood experience has left them with attractions that they find compelling, although ultimately not satisfying.
-These feelings interfere with their values, their marriages, and deeply held beliefs of who they really are.
+They didn't believe that "gay" could ever describe them.
+But that childhood experience left them with attractions that they found compelling, although ultimately not satisfying.
+These feelings interfered with their values, their marriages, and deeply held beliefs.

 The legitimate therapist will not simply accept at face value, the client’s gay feelings.
 He must always ask “why,” rather than locking the client into an unwanted gay self-identification.

 Dr. Nicolosi Sr.’s work ended when he passed away suddenly in March of 2017.
 But his books are still available, and therapists remain who are continuing some aspects of his original pioneering work.

 In 1992, Dr. Nicolosi and two psychiatrists organized a professional association called the National Association for Research and Therapy of Homosexuality (NARTH).
 Today, NARTH has over 1000 members around the world.